chelseamccann/Attainable/README.md

 ### Day 3
 * Illuminate graphs that are found using filter
 * Generate list of filtered colleges to the left of map

+## Bonus Features
+* Add additional filter options for the results